ik1g19/Notes/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 ![[notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Images/Pasted image 20240420205141.png]]

-`DbSet`s represent the tables that we are going to create
+`DbSet`'s represent the tables that we are going to create

+📁`Persistence\DataContext.cs`
 ```cs
 using Domain;
 using Microsoft.EntityFrameworkCore;